atsis98/academic-kickstart/content/project/Laparoscopy/index.md

 ## <b>Part 1: Designing the novel instrument</b>

-I joined the ongoing project in January 2020, with the initial objective of running simulations, but with my previous experience with design and Solidworks in particular, I started on converting the conceptual idea into a tangible design.
-The idea was simple, modify and add on to an existing design of the forceps, as shown in the figure below:
+I joined the ongoing project in January 2020, with the initial objective of running simulations.
+With my previous experience with design and Solidworks in particular, I started converting the conceptual idea into a tangible design.
+The idea was simple: to modify and add to an existing design of the forceps, as shown in the figure below:

 {{< figure src="figure 3.png" title="Figure 3: Existing surgical forceps" numbered="false" lightbox="false" height=400 width=400 >}}

-To achieve the desired multi-functionality, we decided to add a sleeve covering the forceps, which would act as the common conduit for the S-I process as well as the CO2 insufflation, depending on usage.
+To achieve the desired multi-functionality, we decided to add a sleeve covering the forceps, which would act as the common conduit for the S-I process and the CO2 insufflation, depending on usage.

 After spending the first few weeks building a forceps assembly based on existing designs, I added the outer sleeve and other components as required.
-The design process was iterative in nature, with me working closely with my two advising professors and the Ph.D. student to give it the desired shape, literally and figuratively.
+The design process was iterative, with me working closely with my two advising professors and the Ph.D. student to give it the desired shape, literally and figuratively.
 After all the requirements were met, we filed an Invention Disclosure Form and applied for an Indian Patent for our design.

 ## <b>Part 2: Non-Newtonian Simulations</b>